sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

 ## 7. Tips & Pitfalls

-1. **Be Clear and Specific**: Vague requests produce vague prompts.
+1. **Be Clear and Specific**: unclear requests produce unclear prompts.
 2. **Iterate Often**: Keep refining your meta-prompt.
 3. **Avoid Over-Complexity**: Too many instructions can confuse the model.
 4. **Keep It Organized**: Use bullet points or lists for clarity.